Beetle Control

 Beetles develop in a four-stage life cycle.
 Scientists call this a complete metamorphosis.
 The stages are egg, larva, pupa and adult.
 The length of the life cycle also varies according to the type of beetle.
 Some beetles develop very quickly and they can produce more than one generation each year.
 Others, like some of the wood-boring beetles can take several years to decades to develop from an egg to an adult insect.
 The length of the life cycle also depends on the amount of food that is available for the larvae to eat as well as environmental conditions.
 Adult beetles often deposit their eggs near the food that the larvae will eat when they come out of the eggs.

-What Do Beetles Eat?
+What do Beetles Eat?

 Beetles feed on plants, small insects and animal fibres, depending on species.
 A few beetles are considered pests in gardens and crops, although some species, such as the ladybird beetle, may benefit humans by killing harmful insects.

-What Pest Detective Does
+What The Pest Detective Does

 Have Any Question!